gladwinc/record-store/README.md

 1. Clone this repository.
 2. Navigate to the root directory of the repository.
 3. Open the index.html file in your web browser.

+## Credits
+This website was built by Gladwin Chan.